 - Make the Walnut Honey Filling.
 Line a baking sheet with parchment paper or aluminum foil.
 Spread walnuts evenly on sheet.
 Bake for 6 minutes.
 Stir the walnuts, flipping them over.
 Bake an additional 2-3 minutes.
 Be careful not to burn them.
 You just want them toasted.
 Remove from oven and set aside until the walnuts are cooled completely and at room temperature, at least 20 minutes.

 - While the walnuts are cooling, melt the butter in a saucepan on low.
 Once melted, set aside to cool to room temperature.

 - Once both the walnuts and butter are cooled to room temperature, place them with the remaining ingredients in a food processor and pulse until fully incorporated.

 - Cover with plastic wrap until ready to use.

-- Place warmed milk into bowl of electric mixer.
-Sprinkle yeast and approximately 1 tsp. of the honey over the milk.
+- Prepare Dough.
+If using active dry yeast, place warmed milk into bowl of electric mixer.
+Sprinkle yeast and approximately 1 teaspoon of the honey over the milk.
 Using a fork, stir the mixture to distribute the sugar and to ensure all the yeast granules are hydrated.
 Allow to sit for approximately 3-5 minutes until the mixture gets foamy.

 - Lower the mixer speed to low (1 or 2 on the KitchenAid) and slowly add the salt, allowing it to knead into the dough, an additional 3 minutes.
 Stop the mixer and take a small piece of dough and stretch it between your fingers.
 It should form a “window pane”, meaning is should get thin enough that it is translucent without ripping.
 If it is not at that point yet, continue kneading in the machine at 1 minute intervals.
 (It may just need an additional minute or two to reach the window pane stage.)